lampepfl/tacit/README.md

 Consider a typical code agent working on a project directory.
 Some files are ordinary (source code, build configs, READMEs).
 Others are sensitive: API keys in `.env`, credentials in `secrets/`, internal documents.
 The agent is powered by a cloud-hosted LLM (a third-party service).
 We want the agent to *use* or *process* the sensitive data (summarize internal docs, rotate keys, process reports) but never leak it to the cloud provider.

 TACIT solves this through the `Classified[T]` type.
 Files under designated classified paths (configured via `--classified-paths`) return their content wrapped in `Classified[String]` instead of plain `String`.
-The type system then enforces the key property:
-**Pure-only access**. `Classified.map` accepts only pure functions (`T -> U`), meaning no effects, not capturing any capability.
+The type system enforces **pure-only access**: `Classified.map` accepts only pure functions (`T -> U`), meaning no effects and no captured capabilities.
 You can transform the data, but you cannot send it anywhere.
 Any attempt to exfiltrate classified data is rejected **at compile time**:

 ```scala
 requestFileSystem("/project") {